Last Updated on

 The amount you owe needs to be paid off either within 72 months or before the Collection Statute Expiration Date (CSED), whichever is earlier.
 The IRS does not ask for a financial statement in this situation, making it easier and quicker to qualify for this agreement.

-If your tax debt is between $20,000 and $50,000, you need to make the payments as a Direct Debit Installment Agreement or a Payroll Deduction Installment Agreement.
+If your back taxes are between $20,000 and $50,000, you need to make the payments as a Direct Debit Installment Agreement or a Payroll Deduction Installment Agreement.
 The total amount owed needs to be paid within 72 months from the day the agreement starts.

-For any tax debt resolution plan, individual taxpayers whose tax debt is over $25,000 need to make payments using Direct Debit.
-For businesses, the tax debt amount is much lower at $10,000 for it to be paid by Direct Debit.
+For any back tax resolution plan, individual taxpayers whose back taxes are over $25,000 need to make payments using Direct Debit.
+For businesses, the back taxes amount is much lower at $10,000 for it to be paid by Direct Debit.